Skip to main content

 Open Main MenuClose Main Menu

-OSU-Okmulgee Students on Center Stage for Plymouth Belvedere Centennial Celebration
+OSU-Okmulgee students on center stage for Plymouth Belvedere Centennial Celebration

 Thursday, June 21, 2007

-(Okmulgee)– Okmulgee student Matt Zimney, participating in the unearthing event of the 1957 Plymouth Belvedere was a moment he and his classmates will remember forever.
-“To have our pictures on the Internet and in the newspapers – I’ll be so proud 50 years from now when I’ll be able to show the pictures to my kids and say ‘I was there when they unearthed the Belvedere in Tulsa in 2007.’”
+“To have our pictures on the Internet and in the newspapers — I’ll be so proud 50 years from now when I’ll be able to show the pictures to my kids and say, ‘I was there when they unearthed the Belvedere in Tulsa in 2007,’” Zimney said.

 The Chrysler Automotive Program students and instructor involved in “Tulsarama 2007” said they owe a big thanks to the event committee for making it possible for them to be part of such an historic moment.
 Student Matt Harkness had a wonderful time helping out.
-“It was a great opportunity to take part of -- whether the car was perfect or ugly, it was fun to be there.”

-The OSU-Okmulgee students were invited to be a part of the event by Joe Cappy, a retired executive who worked for Chrysler and was one of the organizers of the event.
-“I knew that getting the car ready for the broadcast would be a hands-on opportunity, so I thought immediately of OSU-Okmulgee, which has a great automotive school with student technicians who would be extremely helpful to us.”
+“I knew that getting the car ready for the broadcast would be a hands-on opportunity, so I thought immediately of OSU-Okmulgee, which has a great automotive school with student technicians who would be extremely helpful to us," Cappy said.

 Prior says that if the car had been in good condition, they were prepared to take a few steps to get it started.

-Student Matt Harkness said they prepared for the event by getting tetanus shots and rubber gloves.
-“We discussed various scenarios in our classes in the Chrysler Automotive Service Program, and we tried to prepare for anything.”
+“We discussed various scenarios in our classes in the Chrysler Automotive Service Program, and we tried to prepare for anything,” Harkness said.

-Once unearthed, the Belvedere was found to be covered with rust after water had seeped into the concrete vault over the years.
-Student Marquis Cloud says they didn’t expect to start the car but they felt they could still help.
-“We went there with the attitude that we were there to be of service – to do whatever we were asked.”
+Once unearthed, the Belvedere was covered with rust after water had seeped into the concrete vault over the years.
+Cloud said they didn’t expect to start the car but felt they could still help.

-Prior said event organizers asked the students to roll back the cover of the car when it was unveiled for the live TV broadcast.
-Cloud said, “It was exciting to know the whole crowd and television audience were anxiously watching to see what was underneath that cover – every inch of the car -- as soon as we pulled the cover off.”
+"It was exciting to know the crowd and television audience were anxiously watching to see what was underneath that cover — every inch of the car — as soon as we pulled the cover off," Prior said.

 The students also polished a chrome bumper and uncovered the carburetor, which was a “mass of dusty, powdered aluminum,” according to Harkness.

-Steve Doede, OSU-Okmulgee Automotive Division Chair, says the students who participated in the event gained three important things from the experience which will enhance their education.
-“It was a great opportunity for our students to be involved in ‘history-in-the-making’ -- to play an important part in a major community event and to see what it’s like to be on a live television broadcast.
-They also now have a better understanding of how important the automobile industry is to the culture of our country.”
+“It was a great opportunity for our students to be involved in ‘history-in-the-making’ — to play an important part in a major community event and to see what it’s like to be on a live television broadcast.
+They also now better understand how important the automobile industry is to the culture of our country," Doede said.

 As for the 1957 Plymouth Belvedere, the students and instructor all agree they hope it gets donated to the Tulsa Historical Society to be kept on display for everyone to see and appreciate.